HyperviewHQ/hyperview_docs/documentation/product/work-notes/index.md

 :width: 1039px
 ```

 Work notes can have a priority.
-Changing the priority of the note will change the color of the notes.
+Changing the priority of the note will change the color of the note.

 ```{image} ./media/worknotes-with-priority.png
 :alt: Work Notes with priority